 | 11 | Alliance for Aging | Miami | (305) 670-6500 | allianceforaging.org |

-The intake specialist at any ADRC can screen for CCE, HCE, ADI, NFCSP/Title III-E, the SMMC LTC waiver (via CARES), congregate meals, home-delivered meals, legal services under Title III-B, transportation, and the local Project R.E.L.I.E.F. coordinator.
-Most callers ask for "Medicaid" and never learn about the rest.
-Ask the intake specialist explicitly: "What state and federal programs am I eligible for as a caregiver, and what programs is my mother eligible for as the older adult?"
+The intake specialist at any ADRC can screen for CCE, HCE, ADI, NFCSP/Title III-E, the SMMC Long-Term Care waiver (via CARES), congregate meals, home-delivered meals, legal services under Title III-B, transportation, and the local Project R.E.L.I.E.F. coordinator.
+In Florida, three separate agencies must align before Medicaid long-term care begins: the Agency for Health Care Administration (AHCA) operates the program, DCF determines financial eligibility, and DOEA determines functional eligibility through the CARES assessment.Florida Department of Elder Affairs. (n.d.).
+Comprehensive Assessment and Review for Long-Term Care Services (CARES) Program. elderaffairs.org.
+Retrieved Jul 30, 2026, from https://elderaffairs.org/programs-and-services/comprehensive-assessment-and-review-for-long-term-care-services-cares-program/ Because most callers ask only for "Medicaid," ask the intake specialist directly: "What state and federal programs am I eligible for as a caregiver, and what programs is my mother eligible for as the older adult?"

 The 211 number is the second statewide front door, distinct from the Elder Helpline and built for universal-need triage.
-Florida 211 is a network of 11 nationally accredited 211 centers, each operated by a regional United Way affiliate or partner crisis center.
-Ten of the eleven also operate as 988 Suicide & Crisis Lifeline answering points, meaning the same staff handles general resource referral and acute crisis triage.
+Florida 211 is a network of regional United Way and crisis-center 211 contact centers, most of which also serve as 988 Suicide & Crisis Lifeline answering points, so the same staff handles general resource referral and acute crisis triage.eldercare.acl.gov. (n.d.).
+ACL Eldercare Locator — Administration for Community Living.
+Retrieved Jul 30, 2026, from https://eldercare.acl.gov

 When you dial 211 from a Florida phone, the call routes by area code and ZIP to the nearest center.
 If you are in a rural Panhandle county that falls in a coverage gap, the call still routes to the geographically closest 211 center.